vpsfreecz/vpsadminos/docs/osctld/distributions.md

 *osctld* has methods for generating files from ERB templates, as you can see by looking at existing distribution-support code, which utilizes templates instead of mixing strings with code.
-Templates are stored in [osctld/templates/], methods for using them are in module [OsCtld::Template].
+Templates are stored in [osctld/templates/], methods for using them are in module [OsCtld::ErbTemplate].

 When generating the network configuration, depending on the distribution, the owner of the container should be able to add his own configuration.
 For